Srikanthr7/nyaya-mitr/README.md

 ## Contact

-For questions or support, contact [your
+For questions or support, contact [ravichandran34546@gmail.com]